nobodywho

 We recommend checking leaderboards like The GPU-Poor LLM Gladiator Arena, or OpenRouter's Roleplay Rankings.
 Once you select a model, remember that you need a quantization of it in the GGUF format.
 The huggingface user bartowski regularly uploads GGUF quantizations for a lot of new models.

 Selecting the best model for your usecase is mostly about finding the right tradeoff between speed, memory usage and quality of the responses.
-Using bigger models general will yield better responses, but raise minimum system requirements and slow down generation speed.
+Using bigger models will yield better responses, but raise minimum system requirements and slow down generation speed.

 Web exports will be a bit trickier to get right.
 See issue #111.